SpComb/kontena-nginx/README.md

     kontena-registrator $ git submodule update --init
     kontena-registrator $ docker build -t kontena/registrator:dev

-The this stack can be built:
+Then this stack can be built:

     $ kontena stack build --no-pull

 This requires `--no-pull` to use the local `kontena/registrator:dev` image, instead of attempting to pull it from the Docker Hub.